BrendanSD3/3rdYearGroupProj/README.md

-CaherDavin College ReadMe File with instructions
+## CaherDavin College ReadMe File with instructions

-When the project is downloaded it will need to be built and cleaned to extract all the packages the Database connection string will need to be checked, located in the datalayer, To ensure you are connected to the right database and server There is a Bacpac file included with the project and this can be imported into SQL server management studio by clicking import data tier application
+When the project is downloaded it will need to be built and cleaned to extract all the packages Change the Database connection string , located in the datalayer,

+There is a Bacpac file included with the project and this can be imported into SQL server management studio by clicking import data tier application
 This will import any data and tables needed